phildenhoff/denhoff.ca/content/about.md

 slug = "about"
-pagedesc = """Currently a computer science student at UVic, I'm interested in improving the interactions we have with the built world."""
+pagedesc = """Currently a computer science student at UVic, I'm interested in improving the interactions we have with the built world.""" summary = "Phil is a fullstack software developer, interested in improving the interactions we have with the build world."
 +++

 # skills